Tag: Named Reactions in Organic Chemistry

 Wittig Reaction Mechanism & Examples

-👀 Interactive 3D model of methylenetriphenylphosphorane (simplest Wittig reagent)
+👀 Left: 3D model of the simplest Wittig reagent (methylenetriphenylphosphorane)

 Wittig reaction mechanism